|Basque Country . Spain|

 Nov.
 1995 - Casco Viejo - Plentzia (26.4 km)

-Line 2 will reach Kabiezes in 2013/14.
+Line 2 will reach Kabiezes on 28 June 2014.
 San Inazio - Kabiezes will be 12.6 km long and run parallel to the existing Renfe Bilbao-Santurtzi line.
 Whereas the Renfe line follows the river very closely (and therefore stations are sometimes too far from urban centres), the metro line will run further uphill and reduce walking distance to the stations.

 A new station is being added on line 1 between Bidezabal and Berango, called Ibarbengoa, in conjunction with the elimination of a level crossing.